drtychai/research101/README.md

 # Advice for New Researcher
 A.K.A. _1337SEARCH_

+> Feynman was once asked by a Caltech faculty member to explain why spin 1/2 particles obey Fermi-Dirac statistics.
+He gauged his audience perfectly and said, "I’ll prepare a freshman lecture on it."
+But a few days later he returned and said, "You know, I couldn’t do it.
+I couldn’t reduce it to the freshman level.
+That means we really don’t understand it."

+Trying to explain idea(s) to those less familiar provides an effective litmus test on a researcher's understanding of the subject and the present depth of knowledge.

 ## Table of Contents
 - [Who is Research For?](#who-is-research-for)
 - [Characteristics of the Ideal Research Topic](#characteristics-of-the-ideal-research-topic) <sup>[&dagger;][ft1]</sup>